100DaysOfCloud/100DaysOfCloudIdeas/README.md

 ## 🐹 Serverless

+Serverless tech abstracts the need to care for the underlying infrastructure, giving you more time to focus on logic.

 * Serverless Functions
 * Serverless Containers
 * Serverless Storage
 * Serverless NoSQL
 * Serverless SQL

 ## ✍️ Solution Architecting

-* Creating an architectual diagram
+* Creating an architectural diagram
 * Well-Architected Framework

 ## 🤖 Machine Learning